 - We get drunk.

 - We punch each other.

 - We “man up,” stuffing our feelings down until we die of heart disease.

-I don’t think we socialize men well to handle strong emotions well.
+I don’t think we socialize men to handle strong emotions well.
 We still haven’t quite emerged from the “boys don’t cry” era.
-I spoke to a friend recently who sent her daughter than her son through the same preschool.
-The way they treated her son when he cried was vastly different than the way they treated her daughter.
+I spoke to a friend recently who sent her daughter and then her son through the same preschool.
+My friend described how the way they treated her son when he cried was vastly different than the way that same school treated her daughter.